 #HearingHistory: A Journey through Sound Recording Technologies.

 Following on from the NISR funded workshops (Short video: https://vimeo.com/125725020) Tyne and Wear Archives and Museums has funded the opportunity of two more workshops but this time in the public sphere using the space in the Grainger Market to engage people in the inclusivity and exclusivity of recording technologies.
 A journal article for Popular Musicology Online will be drawn from the research.
-Phrase 3 of this project will then seek AHRC Knowledge Exchange Funding for a larger scale event and supporting research activity.
+Phase 3 of this project will then seek AHRC Knowledge Exchange Funding for a larger scale event and supporting research activity.
+This research informs the undergraduate module on Contemporary Musical Materials.

 Undergraduate Module Leader and Teaching